raystack/firehose/docs/reference/metrics.md

 ## Error

-This gives you a nice insight about the critical and noncritical exceptions happened in the firehose.
+This gives you a nice insight about the critical and noncritical exceptions happened in the Firehose.

 ### `Fatal Error`

-* Count of all the exception raised by the pods which can restart the firehose.
+* Count of all the exception raised by the pods which can restart the Firehose.

 ### `Nonfatal Error`

-* Count of all the exception raised by the firehose which will not restart the firehose and firehose will keep retrying.
+* Count of all the exception raised by the Firehose which will not restart the Firehose and Firehose will keep retrying.

 ## Memory

-Details on memory used by the firehose for different tasks.
+Details on memory used by the Firehose for different tasks.

 ### `Heap Memory Usage`